reiver/golang-backend-training/chapters/golang-project-structure/README.md

 # 2.1.
 Project Structure

 If you have gone through this guide, then you have likely already discovered the suggested Go project structure.
-The different chapters of this guide touches on different aspets of the suggested Go project layout.
+The different chapters of this guide touch on different aspets of the suggested Go project layout.

 But I think it is a good idea to explicitly specify it in a chapter, so the information is in one place.
 So here it is: